yowcloud/yowcloud/README.md

   <br>

 <p align="left">Welcome to my space on GitHub!
-I'm a student of Multiplatform Application Development at Ilerna Barcelona, currently residing in Barcelona.</p>
+I'm a student of 42 Barcelona & Multiplatform Application Development at Ilerna Barcelona, currently residing in Barcelona.</p>
   <br>

   <h2 align="left">About me</h2>